 Have you ever seen the movie ‘The Matrix’?
 Okay, everyone right?
 Remember that scene where Neo stops the bullets with that weird pulse stop time technique thingy?
 Well, that’s kind of what happens when sadness knocks on our doors.
 Sadness is a very, very, very, overpowering emotion.
 It likes to sneak up on you too; one moment you’re learning a jillion words, and memorizing dictionaries like nobody’s business, then the next moment it takes you 2 months to learn 10 new words.

 However, anger is a double-edged sword.
-An anger that is burning uncontrollable will do just that, burn everything to the ground.
-You’ll end up losing your focus, memory, and in worst case scenarios your initial purpose.
+An anger that is burning uncontrollably will do just that, burn everything to the ground.
+You’ll end up losing your focus, memory, and in worst-case scenarios your initial purpose.

 Yet controlled, focused anger can set you on the right course by providing you with a motive to follow.
 If you’re angry you’re not where you’re supposed to be in your language learning journey, then that’s the exact motivation you ought to use to get to where you need to be!